theo-armour/2021/pages/goals/virtues.md

 3. Open-mindedness [judgment, critical thinking]: Thinking things through and examining them from all sides; weighing all evidence fairly.
 4. Love of learning: Mastering new skills, topics, and bodies of knowledge, whether on one's own or formally.
 5. Perspective [wisdom]: Being able to provide wise counsel to others; having ways of looking at the world that make sense to oneself and to other people.
+6. Innovation

 Strengths of Courage: Emotional strengths that involve the exercise of will to accomplish goals in the face of opposition, external and internal: bravery, persistence, integrity, vitality, zest

-6. Bravery [valor]: Not shrinking from threat, challenge, difficulty, or pain; acting on convictions even if unpopular.
+7. Bravery [valor]: Not shrinking from threat, challenge, difficulty, or pain; acting on convictions even if unpopular.
-7. Persistence [perseverance, industriousness]: Finishing what one starts; persisting in a course of action in spite of obstacles.
+8. Persistence [perseverance, industriousness]: Finishing what one starts; persisting in a course of action in spite of obstacles.
-8. Integrity [authenticity, honesty]: Presenting oneself in a genuine way; taking responsibility for one's feeling and actions.
+9. Integrity [authenticity, honesty]: Presenting oneself in a genuine way; taking responsibility for one's feeling and actions.
-9. Vitality [zest, enthusiasm, vigor, energy]: Approaching life with excitement and energy; feeling alive and activated.
+10. Vitality [zest, enthusiasm, vigor, energy]: Approaching life with excitement and energy; feeling alive and activated.
+11. Zest

 Strengths of Humanity: interpersonal strengths that involve tending and befriending others: love, kindness, social intelligence

-10. Love: Valuing close relations with others, in particular those in which sharing and caring are reciprocated:  love, kindness, social intelligence
+12. Love: Valuing close relations with others, in particular those in which sharing and caring are reciprocated:  love, kindness, social intelligence
-11. Kindness [generosity, nurturance, care, compassion, altruistic love, "niceness"]: Doing favors and good deeds for others.
+13. Kindness [generosity, nurturance, care, compassion, altruistic love, "niceness"]: Doing favors and good deeds for others.
-12. Social intelligence [emotional intelligence, personal intelligence]: Being aware of the motives and feelings of other people and oneself.
+14. Social intelligence [emotional intelligence, personal intelligence]: Being aware of the motives and feelings of other people and oneself.

 Me: [humanitas] loving, kind, giving, friendly.

 Strengths of Justice: civic strengths that underlie healthy community life: citizenship, fairness, leadership

-13. Citizenship [social responsibility, loyalty, teamwork]: Working well as a member of a group or team; being loyal to the group.
+15. Citizenship [social responsibility, loyalty, teamwork]: Working well as a member of a group or team; being loyal to the group.
-14. Fairness: Treating all people the same according to notions of fairness and justice; not letting personal feelings bias decisions about others.
+16. Fairness: Treating all people the same according to notions of fairness and justice; not letting personal feelings bias decisions about others.
-15. Leadership: Encouraging a group of which one is a member to get things done and at the same maintain time good relations within the group.
+17. Leadership: Encouraging a group of which one is a member to get things done and at the same maintain time good relations within the group.

 Me: Also inclusive, diverse?
 [comitas] communal, collaborative, consensual, civic responsibility, participatory